meghanakoturi/terraform-docker-loginpage/README.md

 outputs.tf is a Terraform configuration file that defines the output values of the Terraform setup.
 Outputs are used to display information about the resources created by the Terraform configuration.
 They are helpful for easily accessing and referencing important information, such as IP addresses or resource IDs, after the infrastructure has been provisioned.

 Below is a detailed explanation of the output values defined:
-- instance_public_ip: This output provides the public IP address of the EC2 instance created by the Terraform configuration.
+- Purpose: This block is used to output the public IP addresses of the instances that are part of the Auto Scaling Group.
+This can be useful for verification, logging, or other post-deployment activities.
-   1. description: Provides a human-readable description of what this output represents.
+- Components:
+1. output "instance_public_ips":
+Defines the name of the output variable, which in this case is instance_public_ips.
-   2. value: Specifies the actual value to be output, which is the public IP address of the EC2 instance (aws_instance.docker_host.public_ip).
-This value is dynamically retrieved from the created EC2 instance.
+2. value: Specifies the value that should be output.
+Here, it is set to data.aws_instances.example_instances.public_ips, which refers to the public IP addresses of the instances fetched using the aws_instances data source.
-- instance_id: This output provides the ID of the EC2 instance created by the Terraform configuration.
-   1. description: Provides a human-readable description of what this output represents.
+3. description: Provides a human-readable description of what this output represents.
+It helps to understand the purpose of the output when reviewing the Terraform configuration or the output in the terminal.
-   2. value: Specifies the actual value to be output, which is the ID of the EC2 instance (aws_instance.docker_host.id).
-This value is dynamically retrieved from the created EC2 instance.

-- Purpose of Outputs :

-These outputs are useful for referencing key details of the infrastructure.
-For example:

-1. instance_public_ip can be used to connect to the EC2 instance via SSH or to access services running on it.
-2. instance_id can be used to manage or reference the specific EC2 instance within AWS.
-By defining these outputs, you can easily access important information about your infrastructure without manually looking up details in the AWS Management Console.
-This is especially useful for automating deployment processes or integrating with other tools.

 4. init-script.sh :